mickaelsilva/chewBBACA_deprecated/README.md

 **Important Notes before starting:**

- - For **chewBBACA**, the definition of an allele is that each allele must represent a complete Coding DNA Sequence, with start and stop codon according to the [NCBI genetic code table 11](http://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).
+ - **chewBBACA** define an allele as a complete Coding DNA Sequence, with start and stop codon according to the [NCBI genetic code table 11](http://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi) identified using [Prodigal 2.6.0 ](https://github.com/hyattpd/prodigal/releases/).
 It will automatically exclude any allele for which the DNA sequence does not contain start or stop codons and for which the length is not multiple of three.
-The CDS identification is performed using [Prodigal 2.6.0 ](https://github.com/hyattpd/prodigal/releases/).
  - All the referenced lists of files *must contain full path* for the files.
  - Make sure that your fasta files are UNIX format.
 If they were created in Linux or MacOS systems they should be in the correct format, but if they were created in Windows systems, you should do a a quick conversion using for example [dos2unix](http://linuxcommand.org/man_pages/dos2unix1.html).